top of page

 At Big Bang Sound Design we are dedicated to the importance of storytelling through the use of sound.
 Our goal is to create soundtracks that allow the audience to see the film with their ears.
 We are committed to, and strive for, a unique collaborative approach to the filmmaking process, always having the story drive our sound.
 We also believe that sound design is an art form, and have gathered together a team of highly dedicated and experienced sound designers, editors and re-recording mixers, that we see as partners in the creative process.
 We are devoted to delivering a world class soundtrack - on time and on budget.

 Our fully equipped studio boasts sixteen spacious and comfortable sound and picture editing suites, three 7.1/Dolby Atmos/AR and VR 360 mixing theatres and convenient on site sound design and ADR facilities.
-We also provide spacious Avid Media Composer picture editing suites with Nexis Storage and on site production office space.
+We also can provide spacious picture editing suites with storage solutions, and on site production office space.

 Wayne Pashley